 We all know that avocado is a fantastic, good-for-you ingredient; it's versatile enough to be sweet or savory, has a fabulous texture, and it's eye-catching on a social media feed.
 But it's far from the only healthy toast idea.
 Have you seen the major likes that sweet potato toast has been getting?!

-To be clear, we’re not saying to ditch your avo-toast or to trade in your avocados for the orange spuds.
-We’re just offering up some other delicious and healthy ideas that taste great, don’t need filters to look good, and—most importantly—help boost your body goals!
-Some still require you to pull out that Ezekiel bread from the freezer, while the other snack ideas are totally sans toast.
-Check ’em out, and for more healthy eating ideas, be sure to turn to these 22 High-Protein, Low-Carb Snacks to Fight the 3 p.m.
-Slump.
+To be clear, we're not saying to ditch your avo-toast or to trade in your avocados for the orange spuds.
+We're just offering up some other delicious and healthy breakfast, lunch, and snack ideas that taste great, don't need filters to look good, and—most importantly—help boost your body goals!
+Some still require you to pull out that Ezekiel bread from the freezer, while the other wholesome recipes are totally sans toast.

 Canned Salmon Mash